Ak-Rajak/ActiCSR/README.md

 # first commit by SayanAsh
 # Second commit by Samahit 31
 # Third commit by Roshan13
-# Fourth commit by Smruti08
+# Fourth commit by Smrut